cdapio/tigon/tigon-examples/TwitterAnalytics/README.md

 > START /path/to/TwitterAnalytics-0.1.0.jar co.cask.tigon.analytics.TwitterAnalytics [ oauth-properties ]
 ```

-The top 10 hashtags used gets logged to a file.
+The top ten hashtags used in the previous minute get logged to a file.

 ## License and Trademarks

-Copyright 2014 Cask Data, Inc.
+Copyright © 2014 Cask Data, Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not
 use this file except in compliance with the License.
 You may obtain a copy of